danstudio15/gatsby-portfolio/src/projects/the-price-of-poverty/the-price-of-poverty.md

 ---
-title: The Price of Poverty
+title: "The Price of Poverty"
-category: Story
+category: "Story"
-slug: the-price-of-poverty
+slug: "the-price-of-poverty"
 date: 2021-12-27
-featuredImg: ./gaming-banner.png
+featuredImg: "./The Price of Poverty Cover.jpg"
 ---